pundit-community/pundit-matchers/README.md

 one policy spec that tests multiple user and record configurations within different context blocks.
 Here visitors can view published articles and create unpublished articles, while administrators have full access to all articles.
+Visitors can only set the slug attribute when creating an article.

 ```ruby
 require 'rails_helper'